-When recommended by a disability manager or vocational rehabilitation counselor and approved by the appropriate University official, a qualified former non-probationary career disabled employee may be offered temporary trial employment to evaluate the employee's interests and abilities.
-The length of this trial employment, which shall not exceed one year, shall be determined by the disability manager or vocational rehabilitation counselor in consultation with the employing Department/Division Head.
+When recommended by a disability manager and approved by the appropriate University official, a qualified former non-probationary career disabled employee may be offered temporary trial employment to evaluate the employee's interests and abilities.
+The length of this trial employment, which shall not exceed one year, shall be determined by the disability manager in consultation with the employing Department/Division Head.
 Positions used for trial employment shall not be designated as career, except that an employee shall maintain benefits to the extent permitted by benefit plan rules.